-When I first saw Professor Cope’s photos of a 1983 elementary school classroom, I scoffed.
+When I first saw Mary Kalantzis’s photos of a 1983 elementary school classroom in Greece, I scoffed.
 It was so obvious that the “communications and knowledge architecture” was one-way, focused on rote learning and rewarding good behavior which involved staying safely “inside the box”.
 How easy to critique, deconstructing all of the ways in which this particular “banking” form of education was unlikely to intentionally “deposit” anything that might actually be useful to the future lives of these school children.
 How awful, I thought, and how at odds with everything I try to put into practice with respect to my own professional role.
-Today’s MOOCs and flipped classrooms, with their objectives of making active knowledge-making ubiquitous, make 1983 look like the Dark Ages of education.
+The promise of digital learning’s active knowledge-making makes 1983 look like the Dark Ages of education.

 And yet.
 And yet this classroom very closely resembles the ones in which I grew up, with 5th grade in 1980 as a reference point.
 And I was one of the kids for whom it was an enjoyable experience.
 I thrived in that environment.
 I wanted to sponge up the facts and figures, and was proud to raise my hand, hoping the teacher would pick me.
 Group work simply wasn’t as much fun or rewarding as the individual recognition and praise from the teacher.
 It’s only when I jog my 42-year-old brain to recall what made me enjoy school so much that I realize it was the interaction, the creativity, and the serendipity.
 But the scaffolding was sturdy and reassuring precisely because it was so rigid and didactic.